nf-core/eager/docs/usage.md

 read, only those matches are used for taxonomic placement whose bit disjointScore is within 10% of the best disjointScore for that read.".
 Default: 1.

+### `--malt_min_support_mode`

+Specify whether to use a percentage, or raw number of reads as the value used to decide the minimum support a taxon requires to be retained.

 ### `--malt_min_support_percent`

 Specify the minimum number of reads (as a percentage of all assigned reads) a given taxon is required to have to be retained as a positive 'hit' in the RMA6 file.
+This only applies when `--malt_min_support_mode` is set to 'percent'.
 Default 0.01.

+### `--malt_min_support_percent`

+Specify the minimum number of reads a given taxon is required to have to be retained as a positive 'hit' in the RMA6 file.
+This only applies when `--malt_min_support_mode` is set to 'reads'.
+Default: 1 .

 ### `--malt_max_queries`